Anya Sims

 Please feel free to reach out!

 Hi!
-I’m a second year PhD student at Oxford, supervised by Prof. Yee Whye Teh and part of the StatML CDT and OXCSML group.
+I’m a final year PhD student at Oxford, supervised by Jakob Foerster as part of FLAIR, and Yee Whye Teh as part of OXCSML.

-Before coming to Oxford, I completed an integrated Masters in Computer and Information Engineering at the University of Cambridge, where I did my dissertation on language models for automatic speech recognition supervised by Prof. Phil Woodland.
-I also worked with Prof. José Miguel Hernández-Lobato in the Cambridge Machine Learning Group (MLG) on causal representation learning.
+Before coming to Oxford, I completed an integrated Masters in Computer and Information Engineering at the University of Cambridge, where I did my dissertation on language models for automatic speech recognition supervised by Phil Woodland, and also worked with José Miguel Hernández-Lobato in the Cambridge Machine Learning Group (MLG) on causal representation learning.